loup-brun/hugo-cite/README.md

 ---

-⚠️ **Important note: APA is the only style currently available, and you must be aware that it does not match the entire APA spec.**
+⚠️ **Important note: APA is the only citation style currently available, and you must be aware that it does not match the entire APA spec.**
 More styles may be added eventually (contributions welcome!), but given that they are extremely verbose to implement, this is unlikely to happen in a near future.

 ---